carloslfu/BBlocks.js/DOCS.md

 ### Chrome

-Avoid use a fluid text scaling beacause it is rendered bad.
+Avoid use a fluid text scaling beacause it is rendered bad (TODO: report this bug).

 ## Develop